thexerocouk/thexerocouk.github.io/about.md

 ---
 layout: default
-title: About Us - Leading Offensive Security Training Provider
+title: About Us - Premier Offensive Security Training Provider
 section_id: about
 permalink: about
 ---